mikkrieg/boringlecture/README.md

 * _HTML_
 * _CSS_
+* _javaScript_

 ## Description

 _This is a website that is mostly composed of Lorem Ipsum.
-It is a practice site to practice making divs and adding classes to them!_
+It is a practice site to practice making divs and adding classes to them!
+Click on a parapgraph to see what happens!_

 ## Setup/Installation Requirements